One Page Cheat SheetClick Here to download a printable one page getting started guide.

 Depending on the option selected, there may be an additional selection of a specific print layout to choose.

-Each cell will get its own slide, and you can advance to the next slide or return to a previous one with the arrow keys or clicking the button above the storyboard image
+Each cell will get its own slide, and you can advance to the next slide or return to a previous one with the arrow keys, or by clicking the button above the storyboard image.

 Download Images / Power Point

 For the most flexibility in exporting your storyboard, you can download an image pack in a variety of formats.

 - Export a collection of high resolution images of individual cells.

 - Make a PDF for all your possible uses.

 - Download an image optimized for social media.